vistalab/teachmri/README.md

 We suggest that you use 'git clone' to download this repository to your computer.
 If you don't have that, notice that you can also download the repository as a zip file from the <>Code tab.

 Then, make sure you add the whole download to your Matlab path (addpath(genpath(...)).

+NOTE:  This is a first draft of this repository.
+It will contine to change substantially during the Winter 2018 quarter, and it probably won't stabilize for a couple of more years.